sinclairzx81/typebox/readme.md

 ## Guards

-Use `TypeGuard.TSchema(...)` to check if a type is a valid TypeBox type.
-This functionality can be useful when reflecting types.
+Use a `TypeGuard` to check if a value meets a TypeBox type specification.
+Guards can be helpful when reflecting TypeBox types.

 ```typescript
 import { TypeGuard } from '@sinclair/typebox/guard'